-- a) Governance & Organisation: A strong governance structure is important to ensure an effective and consistent implementation of the Group's EWRM framework.
+- a) Risk Culture: The Group embraces risk management as an integral part of its culture and decision-making processes.
+The Group's risk management philosophy is embodied in the Three Lines of Defence approach, whereby risks are managed at the point of risk-taking activity.
+There is clear accountability of risk ownership across the Group. - b) Governance & Organisation: A strong governance structure is important to ensure an effective and consistent implementation of the Group's EWRM framework.
 The Board is ultimately responsible for the Group's strategic direction, which is supported by the risk appetite and relevant risk management frameworks, policies and procedures.
-The Board is assisted by various risk committees and control functions in ensuring that the Group's risk management framework is effectively maintained. - b) Risk Appetite: It is defined as the amount and type of risks that the Group is able and willing to accept in pursuit of its strategic and business objectives.
+The Board is assisted by various risk committees and control functions in ensuring that the Group's risk management framework is effectively maintained. - c) Risk Appetite: It is defined as the amount and type of risks that the Group is able and willing to accept in pursuit of its strategic and business objectives.
 Risk appetite is set in conjunction with the annual strategy and business planning process to ensure appropriate alignment between strategy, growth aspirations, operating plans, capital and risk.

-c) Risk Management Process:
+d) Risk Management Process:

-- Business Planning: Risk management is central to the business planning process, including setting frameworks for risk appetite, risk posture and new product/ new business activities. - Risk Identification: Risks are systematically identified through the robust application of the Group's risk frameworks, policies and procedures. - Measure and Assess: Risks are measured and aggregated using the Group wide methodologies across each of the risk types, including stress testing. - Manage and Control: Controls and limits are used to manage risk exposures within the risk appetite set by the Board.
-Controls and limits are regularly monitored and reviewed in the face of evolving business needs, market conditions and regulatory changes.
-Corrective actions are taken to mitigate risks. - Monitor and Report: Risks on an individual as well as a portfolio basis are regularly monitored and reported to ensure they remain within the Group's risk appetite.
+- Business Planning: Risk management is central to the business planning process, including setting frameworks for risk appetite, risk posture and new product/ new business activities. - Risk Identification & Assessment: Risks are systematically identified and assessed through the robust application of the Group's risk policies, methodologies/standards and procedures/process guides. - Risk Measurement: Risks are measured and aggregated using the Group wide methodologies across each of the risk types, including stress testing. - Risk Management and Control: Risk management limits and controls are used to manage risk exposures within the risk appetite set by the Board.
+Risk management limits and controls are regularly monitored and reviewed in the face of evolving business needs, market conditions and regulatory changes.
+Corrective actions are taken to mitigate risks. - Risk Monitoring and Reporting: Risks on an individual as well as on a portfolio basis are regularly monitored and reported to ensure they remain within the Group's risk appetite.

-d) Risk Management Infrastructure
+e) Risk Management Infrastructure

-- Risk Policies, Methodologies and Procedures: Well-defined risk policies by risk type provide the principles by which the Group manages its risks.
-Methodologies provide specific requirements, rules or criteria that must be met in order to comply with the policy.
-Procedures provide guidance for day-to-day risk taking activities. - People: Attracting the right talent and skillset are key to ensuring a well-functioning EWRM Framework.
-The organization continuously evolves and proactively responds to the increasing complexity of the Group as well as the economic and regulatory environment. - Technology and Data: Appropriate technology and sound data management support risk management activities. - e) Risk Culture: The Group embraces risk management as an integral part of its culture and decisionmaking processes.
-The Group's risk management philosophy is embodied in the Three Lines of Defense approach, whereby risks are managed at the point of risk-taking activity.
-There is clear accountability of risk ownership across the Group.
+- Risk Policies, Methodologies/Standards and Procedures/Process Guides: Well-defined risk policies by risk type provide the principles by which the Group manages its risks.
+Methodologies/Standards provide specific directions that help support and enforce policies, Procedures/Process Guides provide more detailed guidance to assist with the implementation of policies. - People: Attracting the right talent and skillset is key to ensuring a well-functioning EWRM Framework.
+The organization continuously evolves and proactively responds to the increasing complexity of the Group as well as the economic and regulatory environment. - Technology and Data: Appropriate technology and sound data management support risk management activities.